Prague, Czech Republic

 I first saw that particular look on his face the night I met him.
 Prague, late February, it was still cold.
 It rained that night and the wet streets absorbed all the light.
 Colorful paintings on the sidewalk, crumpled cigarettes, the breath of fresh air.
 We danced together in a crowded club, that was our first contact.
 No talking, to introductions.
 Essentially, I had no idea who he was except that he made me feel alright.
 He made me more than alright.

 His quiet nature made me slow down.
 He said very little but the way he moved reveals more than he’s aware.
 I am able to appreciate the fact that he walked into my life without any obligations and it is the same way he will also leave.
 He offered his arm as we explored Maribor, and I felt like a lady.
-Our conversation of dinner tricked me into thinking I am sitting with someone ten years older than he actually is.
+Our conversation over dinner tricked me into thinking I am sitting with someone ten years older than he actually is.

 Siddharta.
 I found a dog-eared copy of the book in his garage; Italian version.
 It must be his father’s.

-The thing is — he didn’t have to say anything at all.
-It was all apparent from his behavior.
-From the expression on his face when he watched me in silence.
-Sometimes, I felt like I did all the talking and when I mentioned this, he said: but listening to you gives so much.
-I don’t mind.
 On the morning of my twenty-sixth birthday, I woke up early.
 Earlier than nature all around us.
 Pushed out of bed by the sun and blue skies reflected on the Lake Ossiach, I opened the sliding door to the balcony and fresh air hit me in my face.
 It felt like coming back to life.
 I was instantly awake, fully aware of every single thing around me.
 A wave of gratitude washed over me.
 In that moment of silent solitude, I felt everything was right in the world.
 I returned to his room and saw his hand stretched out where my body was just minutes before.
 The missing weight in bed woke him up.
 I climbed back under covers and slid into his hug.
 Happy birthday, he said quietly.
 I felt his breath on the top of my head.